Bira/octopus-carnival/_drafts/hells-rebels-06-part-01.md

 infiltrate the talks, kill the Chelish ambassador, and frame the PCs for the murder.

-Back in Adventure Two, the PCs recovered an evil kukri named Balgorrah.
+Back in Adventure Two, the PCs recovered a sentient evil kukri named Balgorrah.
 If they failed to destroy it, by say selling it off instead of handing it to a proper disposal expert, then it makes an appearance here.
 The cult managed to acquire it and restore it to full power, and they give it to Bejakra as part of the payment for this job.
 If the PCs did destroy the weapon, then she will have a much less impressive magic kukri instead.

 ### Negotiation Mechanics